-1. Choose your Systems Manager network from the Network drop-down, then go to MDM > Add devices > Windows
+1. Choose your Systems Manager network from the Network drop-down, then go to Systems Manager > Add devices > Windows.

-2. Download the Windows installer image by right-clicking on the Download link and saving the .msi file to the Desktop
+2. Download the Windows installer image by clicking on the Download link and saving the .msi file to the Desktop

 4. Start the Group Policy Management tool.

 5. Navigate to [your_company_name]-Computers, right-click, and choose "Create a GPO in this domain and link it here..."

 6. Give the GPO a name, for example "systems manager" or "Meraki Systems Manager"

 7. Under "Group Policy Objects", find the GPO you created, right-click on it, and choose "Edit..."

 8. In the window that pops up, navigate to "Computer Configuration" to "Policies" to "Software Installation"; right-click it and choose "New" and "Package..."